Moonwalk (dance)

-The moonwalk or backslide is a dance move in which the performer glides backwards but their body actions suggest forward motion.
-The moonwalk is a popping move.
-It became popular around the world following Michael Jackson's moonwalk during the performance of "Billie Jean" on Motown 25: Yesterday, Today, Forever, which was broadcast on May 16, 1983, and he included it in tours and live performances.
+The moonwalk, or backslide, is a popping dance move in which the performer glides backwards but their body actions suggest forward motion.
+It became popular around the world when American singer Michael Jackson performed the move during the performance of "Billie Jean" on Motown 25: Yesterday, Today, Forever, which was broadcast in 1983; he later incorporated it in tours and live performances.
 Jackson has been credited as renaming the "backslide" to the moonwalk and it became his signature move.

-Technique

-An illusion is involved in creating the appearance of the dancer gliding backwards.
-Initially, the front foot is held flat on the ground, while the back foot is in a tiptoe position.
-The flat front foot remains on the ground but is sliding lightly and smoothly backward past the tip-toe back foot.
-What is now the front foot is lowered flat, while the back foot is raised into the tiptoe position.
-These steps are repeated over and over creating the illusion that the dancer is being pulled backwards by an unseen force while trying to walk forward.
-Variations of this move allow moonwalking to appear to glide forward, sideways, or even in a circle.

 History

+Early use

+Holman (2004) identified early evidence for the moonwalk in a statement made by Arthur Marshall, who was an African American composer of ragtime music.
+Marshall stated, "If a guy could really do it, he sometimes looked as if he was being towed around on ice skates.
+The performer moves forward without appearing to move his feet at all by manipulating his toes and heels rapidly."

+Holman also states: "A dance that appeared around the turn of the century in Black minstrel shows called Stepping on the Puppy's Tail also had an amazing resemblance to the moon walk.
+Stepping on the Puppy's Tail was described as moving each foot alternately backwards 'like a horse pawing the ground.'"

 1930s

-There are many recorded instances of the moonwalk; similar steps are reported as far back as 1932, used by Cab Calloway.
+There are many recorded instances of the moonwalk; similar steps are reported as far back as 1932, used by Cab Calloway and Charlie Chaplin.
 In 1985, Calloway said that the move was called "The Buzz" when he and others performed it in the 1930s.

+The 1935 animated short film Dancing on the Moon, directed by Dave Fleischer and part of the Color Classics series of animated short films, contains a segment where the protagonist cat dances the moonwalk.